Luis Guzman

 Luis Guzman in the series "Oz"

-Together with the cast of Steven Soderbergh's crime film "Traffic" (2000), Guzman, who played a witty policeman, received the main award from the Screen Actors Guild.
-In addition, the film won two Oscars, two Golden Globes and two Satellites.
-The main roles in it were played by Michael Douglas, Benicio Del Toro, Catherine Zeta-Jones.
+Guzman earned a Screen Actors Guild Award alongside the cast of Steven Soderbergh's crime film "Traffic" (2000), where he played a witty cop.
+The film also won two Oscars, two Golden Globes and two Satellite Awards.
+It starred Michael Douglas, Benicio Del Toro, and Catherine Zeta-Jones.

 Luis Guzman in the movie "Traffic"